SAP-samples/teched2022-DT264/exercises/ex1/README.md

 ### Role Assignment on BTP

 > **NOTE:** This instruction is for reference only.
-Only your instructor who has the relevant admin rights are able to perform this step.
+Only your instructor who has the relevant admin rights can perform this step.
 >
 Navigate to **Security > Users**, search for your User and press the Assign Role Collection button.